-The Fascinating Valley of Whales (Wadi Al Hitan) in the Fayoum Oasis
+Fascinating Valley of the Whales (Wadi Al Hitan)

-It is a huge area of pure desert, but it can be really fascinating the way gargantuan skeletons of dead whales are strewn around here and there.
+It is a huge area of pure desert, but it can be fascinating the way gargantuan skeletons of dead whales are strewn around here and there.
 Besides, the site of fossilized rocks (which were once whales) can be both terrifying and stimulating.
-This oasis has rightly been lent the heritage status by UNESCO and is a protective land.
+This oasis has rightly been lent heritage status by UNESCO and is a protective land.
 Efforts are made to make sure that things remain pristine.
-Humans are not permitted to alter the things in any way.
-So, the animals which roam about the place (chiefly the desert animals like Egyptian Deer and Red Fox) are not killed or harmed in any way.
-The sand dunes shift places with the wind, sometimes shielding a skull or two and sometimes revealing a new dead bone.
+Humans are not permitted to alter things in any way.
+So, the animals that roam about the place (chiefly the desert animals like Egyptian Deer and Red Fox) are not killed or harmed in any way.
+The dunes shift places with the wind, sometimes shielding a skull or two and other times revealing a new dead bone.

 Other Animal Fossils